Anne Sulling

-Anne Sulling (born 12 October 1976 in Tartu) is an Estonian politician and a member of Riigikogu.
+Anne Sulling (born 12 October 1976 in Tartu) is an Estonian politician and a member of the Riigikogu.
 She represents the Tartu constituency as a member of the Estonian Reform Party.

-Between 2005 and 2006, Sulling worked for the Ministry of Finance on the Estonia's euro changeover project.
+Between 2005 and 2006, Sulling worked for the Ministry of Finance on the Estonia's euro transition project.
 Between 2009 and 2014, Sulling was an adviser to the Prime Minister Andrus Ansip in matters related to macro-economics, the euro and the quota trade.
 She was named the “Person of the Year” by Postimees in 2011, for her work concerning quota sales.

 In March 2014, Sulling was named Minister of Foreign Trade and Entrepreneurship in Taavi Rõivas' first cabinet.
-In the 2015 parliamentary election, Sulling was elected to Riigikogu with 4,197 votes.
+In the 2015 parliamentary election, Sulling was elected to the Riigikogu with 4,197 votes.